HandsOnDataViz/book/docs/HandsOnDataViz.md

     -filter-fields town,state

-Note: If you leave a space after comma, you will get a *Command expects a single value* error.
+Warning: If you leave a space after comma, you will get a *Command expects a single value* error.

 #### Join spreadsheet data with polygon map